Skills Assessment: How to Evaluate Employee Skills and Close Gaps [2026 Guide]

 Ultimately, you can’t optimize what you can’t measure.
 And measuring skills is the foundation for building an adaptable, competitive workforce.

-Why a Structured Skills Assessment Is the Solution
+Why Do Organizations Need a Structured Skills Assessment?

 To eliminate these pitfalls, companies must adopt a structured, repeatable, and data-driven Skills Assessment framework.